-Mambrol (2005) defines Hybridity as the mixing of two cultures resulting in the formation of new identities and cultures after migration.
-Hybridity takes place in cultural, political, and linguistic forms and refers to any mixing of Eastern and Western culture, but in a broader sense, it refers to any kind of cultural mixing or mingling between East and West.
+Mambrol (2005) defines Hybridity as the mixing of two cultures resulting in the formation of new identities and new cultures, after migration.
+Hybridity takes place in cultural, political and linguistic forms and refers to any mixing of Eastern and Western culture, but in a broader sense hybridity refers to any kind of cultural mixing or mingling between East and West.

-Amardeep Singh defines the term "hybridity" as a biological concept that refers to merging two genetic streams.
-Therefore, it is reasonable to discuss Hybridity in relation to race.
-In the Indian context, a well-established community known as "Eurasians" exists.
+Amardeep Singh defines the term "hybridity" as a biological concept that refers to the merging of two genetic streams.
+Therefore, it is reasonable to discuss hybridity in relation to race.
+In the Indian context, there exists a wellestablished community known as "Eurasians".
 This community was officially recognised as a distinct group by the British during a time when interracial marriage was prohibited.
-Even after India gained independence, the Eurasians continued to identify themselves as a separate and clearly defined society (Singh, 2017).
-Racial Hybridity occurs when individuals from two distinct cultures form a partnership, and their new generation possesses a hybrid identity due to their parents' belonging to diverse racial backgrounds at a fundamental level.
+Even after India gained independence, the Eurasians continued identify to themselves as a separate and clearly defined society (Singh, 2017).
+Racial hybridity occurs when individuals from two distinct cultures form a partnership, and their new generation possesses a hybrid identity due to their parents' belonging to diverse racial backgrounds at a fundamental level.
 The personality of two distinct cultures partially embodies their essence.

-Unaccustomed Earth contains several instances of racial Hybridity, i.e., the story titled "Hell-Heaven" focuses on Parnab Chakraborty, an Indian man who married an American named Deborah.
+Unaccustomed Earth contains several instances of racial hybridity i.e., the story titled "Hell-Heaven" focuses on Parnab Chakraborty, an Indian man who married an American named Deborah.
 Shortly after their marriage, they had twin daughters named Srabani and Sabitri, although they were commonly referred to as Bonny and Sara.
-Despite their Bengali heritage, their physical appearance made them appear more American.
+Despite their Bengali heritage, their physical appearance made appear them more American.
 Additionally, they spoke English as their primary language (Lahiri, 2008).
-The girls possessed two names, indicating a dualism and division inside their personalities.
+The girls possessed two names, indicating a and division inside dualism their personalities.
 Bhandari (2021) elucidates that the second generation of immigrants experiences a state of perplexity when it comes to their sense of self, individuality, and way of life.
 They are disconnected from their cultural origins and enjoy adopting foreign lifestyles.

-Lahiri explores the concept of racial Hybridity in various other parts of her book Unaccustomed Earth.
-In the short novella "Only Goodness," Roger married a woman he met at Cambridge University (Lahiri, 2008).
+Lahiri explores the concept of racial hybridity in various other parts of her book Unaccustomed Earth.
+In the short novella "Only Goodness," Roger married a woman that he met at Cambridge University (Lahiri, 2008).
 Shortly after a span of two years, she ended their relationship.
-This demonstrates that the unions between individuals of two distinct racial backgrounds predominantly are ineffective.
-They are unable to sustain their relationships, and as a result, their relationships quickly deteriorate.
-These examples represent the blending of two races by marrying individuals from different racial backgrounds.
+This demonstrates that the unions between individuals of two distinct racial backgrounds are predominantly ineffective.
+They are unable to sustain their relationships and as a result, their relationships quickly deteriorate.
+These examples represent the blending of two races through the act of marrying individuals from different racial backgrounds.